LUCIFER LUCIFER

 Phanuel’s Court”.

-The Realms have existed for an unknown amount of time, but it’s known that they’ve existed
+The Realms have existed for an unknown amount of time, but it is known that they have existed

 far before the dawn of humankind.
 No one knows why or how they were created.